IliaIdakiev/angular-cli-ssr/README.md

 ## Debugging

 * Project is configured for debugging in Visual Studio Code.
-Inside VSC go to the Debug section, select `Launch program` and press `start debugging` button.
+Inside VSC go to the Debug section, select `Launch` to start the application with node or `TS Launch` to start it with ts-node and press `start debugging` button. (build process will be started before each launch)

 * Brakepoints insede angular code will become active when `renderModuleFactory` inside `./src/server.ts` is called.